pyricau/FunkyJFunctional/README.md

 jButton.addActionListener(withActL(BtonClick.class));
 ```

+Sounds funky?
+We think it is ;-).

 ## Informations

 * It's **pure Java**, no magic involved.
 See [How it works](https://github.com/pyricau/FunkyJFunctional/wiki/How-it-works) for details.
 * **All modules** have **100% code coverage**
 * To use FJF, [Download](https://github.com/pyricau/FunkyJFunctional/wiki/Maven) the **Maven** artifacts.
+* See the [Detailed example](https://github.com/pyricau/FunkyJFunctional/wiki/Detailed-example) to get into details.
+* The latest release is the 1.0 version, see the [release notes](https://github.com/pyricau/FunkyJFunctional/wiki/Release-Notes) for more information.

 ## Help